Dai-Xiang/daixiangxiang.github.io/_pages/about.md

 # Research

 I am passionate about **online learning** theories, such as reinforcement learning and bandit algorithms, which enhance decision-making through continuous learning from new data and strategy adjustments.
-My focus also includes designing online learning algorithms for diverse applications like web recommendation systems, video analytics, computer networks, and large language models.
+My focus also includes designing online learning algorithms for diverse applications like web recommendation systems, multimedia systems, computer networks, and large language models.
 I welcome opportunities for collaboration—please feel free to contact me.